LunaTMT/Snake/README.md

 </div>

-* Export the folder to a given location
+* Export the contents of the zipped folder to a given location

 <div align="center">